Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/acs-host-7to8.md

 ### Configuration

 Self hosting gives access to the same configuration options.
-See below for migration of host specific configuration API's.
+See below for migration of host specific configuration APIs.

 #### Custom endpoint configuration

-Configuration code in `IConfigureThisEndpoint.Customize` can be transfered as is to the configuration of the self hosted endpoint.
+Configuration code in `IConfigureThisEndpoint.Customize` can be transfered as-is to the configuration of the self-hosted endpoint.

 #### Roles